 Just try this one before the summer is over.
 I think you'll like it.

 One more note about the steak.
-We only used ONE large steak to feed two adults and two children.
+We only used ONE large steak to feed two adults and two small children.
 The meat here is used as a garnish, but there was plenty in my opinion.
-If you eat a lot of meat, you will need another steak.
+If you eat a lot of meat or having older children, you will need another steak.
 We use meat sparingly to help with the budget. 🙂